mobalt/git-how/content/git/lazygit/Tour of Lazygit UI.md

     - on **4.
 Commits** panel, this will checkout the commit
     - on **5.
 Stash** panel, this will apply the stash
 - press `page down`/`page up` - to scroll the context-aware details in the **Main Section**

+### Main Section *(Context-Aware)*
+The main section is context-dependent, and the information it shows you will depend on what you focused on in the left panels.

+So for example, if you are focused on **2.
+Files** panel, and you move the cursor over a file.
+- If the file is staged, then the main section will show one panel **"Staged changes"** with a diff of what you will be committing.
+  - [ ] #screenshot of "Staged changes" panel

+- If the file is unstaged, then the main section will show one panel **"Unstaged changes"** with a diff of what you have changed since your last commit.
+  - [ ] #screenshot of "Unstaged changes" panel

+- If the file is partially staged, then the main section will show two panels **"Unstaged changes"** and **"Staged changes"** each with a corresponding diff.
+  - [ ] #screenshot of "Staged changes" and "Unstaged changes" panels